DotT-Ts/DotTTS-Mods-Client/README.md

 # DotTTs-SMP Minecraft Client Setup Guide
 ---
+You can find all the client mods at [/JavaMods/](https://github.com/DotT-Ts/DotTTS-Mods-Client/tree/main/JavaMods)

 ## Important Notes

 - The server **expects all provided mods to be installed on the client**.